eheisman/dssrip/README.md

 Known Issues
 ============
-Time series import does not handle timezones well, may have issues with DSS Vue's interpretation of 24:00 hours versus the XTS interpretation.
+- Time series import does not handle timezones well, may have issues with DSS Vue's interpretation of 24:00 hours versus the XTS interpretation.
 Check your data for off-by-one type errors!
+- data.table and rJava both imported and have a naming conflict on the ```J()``` function.
+At the moment the rJava version masks the data.table version.

 Install Instructions